Does your organisation need talented people with digital skills?

 You will provide information about the role(s) your business has available, and the type of skills you are looking for.

-Candidates are recruited and assessed through a multi-stage competitive process.
-The Victorian Government has engaged the support of Hudson Australia to run the recruitment process and matching service for businesses.
+Candidates are selected and assessed through a multi-stage competitive process.
+The Victorian Government has engaged Hudson Australia to run the participantselection process and InternMatch to match participants to businesses.

 For more information on candidates, please visit our candidate's page.

-The internship may be in person or online, or a bit of both, so long as your business is able to comply with your obligations and the arrangement is mutually agreed.
+The job placement may be in person or online, or a combination so long as your business is able to comply with your obligations and the arrangement is mutually agreed.